DMV.ORG is not affiliated with any government agency

 Even if you fail the test, you will be allowed to renew your CDL.
 However, you won't be allowed to haul placarded hazardous materials until you retake the exam and pass.

-In addition to the exam, because of provisions in the USA PATRIOT Act, you will have to:
+In addition to the exam, because of provisions in the PATRIOT ACT, you will have to:

 • Complete a Federal Security Threat Assessment application.